Skip to main content

 7. Response Delivery

-2. The App maps it to the channel format
+2. The App converts it into channel-specific format

-3. The message is delivered back to the user
+3. The message or action is delivered to the end user

 For Voice channels, this may include: